traceflight/protobuf-2-json/README.md

 * No schema required
 * Use field number as json key
 * Configurable bytes encoding (base64, hex, byte array, etc.)
-* Guess length-delimited value types (string, nested message, bytes)
+* Automatically guesses length-delimited value types (string, nested message, bytes)

 ## Limitations
 * Length-delimited value type is guessed based on content.
 It may not always be correct.